adarsh-2425/Node.js/Problems/util module/Problems.md

 console.log(formatUserlist(userList))
 ```
+## 2. util.inspect()
-2. write a function called searchBooks that accepts a search query string and returns an array of books that match the query.
+Write a function called searchBooks that accepts a search query string and returns an array of books that match the query.
 If no books match the query, the function should return an empty array.

 In addition, the function should use the util.inspect() function to log the search result object to the console, including all of the book properties.